 Progress review meetings are a formal discussion and assessment of your progress.
-You must conduct a progress review at least once per year (twice per year for full time Masters by Research or Master of Philosophy candidates).
-If you are a part-time Masters by Research or Master of Philosophy candidate you will have a progress review six months prior to your confirmation, and then once a year following confirmation.
+You must conduct a progress review at least once per year (twice per year for full time Masters by Research or Master of Philosophy students).
+If you are a part-time Masters by Research or Master of Philosophy student you will have a progress review six months prior to your confirmation, and then once a year following confirmation.

 You are required to meet with your supervisors and advisory committee and complete any prescribed progress review form.
 The form will be provided by your graduate school approximately three months before the due date.
 For more information, look at the provided examples of a progress review and confirmation forms.
 You may also be asked to attend a Pre-Confirmation meeting with your supervisor.